Untitled image - 2026-02-14T195217.927

 The sun’s UV radiation that reaches us is made up of two main types: UVA and UVB.
 They affect your skin in distinct ways:

 UVB Rays (Burning Rays): These have a shorter wavelength and are mostly absorbed by the skin’s outermost layer, the epidermis.
 They are the primary cause of sunburn and contribute significantly to the risk of skin cancers by directly damaging DNA in skin cells [Kim T-H, et al., 2019].
-UVB intensity is highest in summer and during peak sun hours.
+UVB intensity is highest in summer and during peak sun hours, making exposure to UV from the summer sun especially risky.

 UVA Rays (Aging Rays): These rays have a longer wavelength and make up about 95% of the UV radiation that gets through the atmosphere.
-Crucially, UVA rays penetrate much deeper into your skin, reaching down into the dermis where your skin’s vital support network – including collagen and elastin – resides [Kim T-H, et al., 2019].
+Crucially, UVA rays penetrate much deeper into your skin, reaching down into the dermis where your skin’s vital support network, including collagen and elastin fibers [Kim T-H, et al., 2019].

 Beyond UV: Are Visible Light and Infrared Playing a Role?